ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 - Veracode admin credentials are used only for API calls and never stored anywhere
 - Service account credentials are encrypted via GitHub's public key API before being written to secrets
-- Agent tokens are unique per organization
+- Agent tokens are unique per organization and regenerated on each `--set-secrets` run
-- All credentials are passed via environment variables and never hardcode in source
+- All credentials are passed via environment variables and never hardcoded in source
 - Default mode is read-only; all changes require explicit `--apply`

 ---